This article updated 6/23

 Caution: the blackmail example they use in the article is a bit explicit.

-But, however you choose to keep your passwords, please put reminders in your calendar to go in and change your passwords every other month.
-If that feels overwhelming, then at least do the major important ones like banks, credit cards, and any accounts that have access to your finances or social security number.
+However you choose to keep your passwords, please put reminders in your calendar to go in and change your passwords every other month.
+If that feels overwhelming, then at least do the major important ones like banks, credit cards, and any accounts that have access to your finances or your social security number.